Duration: 4 years full time

 In this module you will develop an understanding of translation from French to English through sustained translation practice.
 You will look at the syntactical, stylistic, lexical and culturally specific problems generated when translating from French source text to English target text in a range of translation scenarios and across a range of text types.
 You will consider common translation challenges, such as conversion, transfer, compensation, gloss, exoticism, deceptive cognates, lexical gaps and cultural specificities, as well as examining the constraints of character count and house style.

-You will spend the third year of this degree programme abroad, either studying, working, or both.
-It is usually expected that you will spend at least 9 months in a country where the native language is the same as the language you are studying.
+You will spend the third year of your degree programme abroad, either studying, working, or both, based on your own learning preferences as well as your professional goals and interests.
+It is usually expected that you will spend at least nine months in a country where the native language is the same as the language you are studying.
+The Year Abroad allows you to expand and refine your existing linguistic competencies in the relevant target language alongside the development of intercultural competency and employability skills.
 The Department of Languages, Literatures and Cultures will support you in finding a suitable study or work placement, or you may explore opportunities independently.
 This year forms an integral part of your degree programme and will be formally assessed.

 In this module you will develop an understanding of regulation in the European Union, including delivery of policy and administration.
 You will look at how the world's largest market operates, with a focus on EU public policy, including de-regulation, re-regulation, budgets and spending.
 You will examine the concept of the single market, the Euro and its crisis, justice, home affairs and counter-terrorism, the EU budget, agriculture, regional development, and social and environmental policies.